 Performances: We sing major concerts at the Pennsic War each August and at Baronial Twelfth Night in January, along with two or three other shorter concerts over the course of the year.
 We also provide processional music for courts at a variety of SCA events.

-Music: For almost 30 years, the Debatable Choir has sung music by such composers as:
+Music: For over 35 years, the Debatable Choir has sung music by such composers as: